Marine Biology, MS

 - Coursework Requirements and Limitations

-The program specifies the minimum number of semester credit hours (SCH) that must be earned from regular, graded (non-research, non-variable credit) coursework: for students in the MS non-thesis option, 35 of 36 total hours; for students in the MS thesis option, 23 of 32 total hours.
+The program specifies the minimum number of semester credit hours (SCH) that must be earned from regular, graded (non-research, non-variable credit) coursework: for MS thesis students, 23 of 32 total hours.

 The thesis Master’s Degree requires a thesis based upon original research conducted during the period that the student is enrolled at Texas A&M University-Corpus Christi.
 The research must include a review of relevant literature, a description of the results from original research on a topic approved by the GAC, statistical analysis when appropriate, and an appropriate discussion of the results.
 To graduate under the thesis degree plan, a student must complete a minimum of 32 graduate semester credit hours.

 |MARB 5392||Thesis Proposal||3|

 |MARB 5394||Thesis Submission 1||3|

 |Select 11 hours of elective, specialized, and topical coursework||11|

 Students must enroll in MARB 5394 Thesis Submission (3 sch) during their last semester when their theses will be completed.